Dynamic composition

 <au-compose template="<p>Hello world</p>"></au-compose>

-When composing without a custom element as a the component view model, the resulted component will use the parent scope as its scope unless scope-behavior is set to scoped
+Note: When composing without a custom element as the view model, the composed component will by default use the parent scope—unless you override it using scope-behavior.

 my-component.html